joleel3389/sep10-freedom-project/blog/entry01.md

 ---

 I'm currently in the first stage of the engineering design process, defining the problem.
 The problem that I'm trying to address is how technology is applied in badminton.
 I hope to be able to address what technologies are used in badminton, to eventually end my project with a well-informed project about how we can connect technology to badminton.
+After this, my next step is to research the problem and I intend to find more reliable sources regarding badminton and its correlation to technology.

 [Next](entry02.md)